MicrosoftDocs/Viva/Viva/sales/administrator-settings-for-viva-sales.md

 |Permission    |  User profile needs to have **Modify All Data** or **Manage Data Integrations** permission  |

 > [!NOTE]
 > Changes in user permissions or security roles in CRM can take up to 15 minutes to reflect in Viva Sales app for Teams.

 ## Access administrator settings

-You can access administrator settings from the Viva Sales app for Teams.
-The customization applies to the CRM environment you sign in to Viva Sales from Outlook.
-If you want to customize Viva Sales in another environment, you must switch environments in Outlook.
+You can access administrator settings from the Viva Sales app in Teams.
+Administrator settings are specific to the CRM environment you sign in to from Viva Sales in Outlook.
+Each environment will have its own set of configurations for Viva Sales.
+If you want to configure Viva Sales for another environment, you must [switch environments in Outlook](#how-can-i-switch-crm-environments).

 When you open administrator settings, following tabs are available: